jbd0101/ruby-gotenberg-client/README.md

 ```

 if you want to use rails views, the easiest way is to user "render_to_string" from `ActionController::Base`.
-Let's image that you have a /app/views/test.html.erb in your project that use @customer variable.
+Let's imagine that you have a /app/views/test.html.erb in your project that use @customer variable.

 ```ruby
 gb = Gotenberg::Client.new(api_endpoint)